cpsamtec/jupiter/README.md

 ## Credentials

-Jupyter and Code server credentials can be found by
+Jupyter and Code Server credentials can be found by

 - Browser
     1. open your browser